 The revision process leaves every writer with bits and pieces of work that no longer belong to the poem or story or whatever where they first appeared.
 Sometimes these scraps and fragments grow to become full fledged works on their own; sometimes they get grafted onto other works-in-progress; but, as often as not, they end up in a file where the writer rarely, if ever, looks at them again.
-I went digging into my file recently, looking for something that I knew would fit in a poem the beginning and end of which I was having a very hard time connecting.
-As I read through bits and pieces I’d put in there, I began to realize that, for me, the lines that don’t make the cut as I revise a poem tend to be those in which I am either explaining to myself what I am trying to say or trying to force the language to go in a direction it just doesn’t want to go.
+I went digging into my version of that file recently, looking for something that I knew would fit in a poem the beginning and end of which I was having a very hard time connecting.
+As I read through the file, I began to realize that, for me, the lines that don’t make the cut tend to be those in which I am either explaining to myself what I am trying to say or trying to force the language to go in a direction it just doesn’t want to go.
 These lines fall into the latter category:

 the sky and this backyard lit up by lightning,

 of what it means to me to remember

 for our summer concerts